2006 Tiara 4200 Open

 Are you DETERMINED to own the best?

 The rare Plan B layout features the most open salon for maximum space and comfort.
 Sleeps 4 in convertible salon berths with privacy screen plus 2 in the private forward master, Tiara bedding included.
 Full galley to starboard, full head with stall shower to port.
 Cockpit tackle center with freezer, helm deck wet bar with NEW Dometic refrigerator, swim platform with Tiara custom rub rail plus SS insert.
-Enjoyed for cruising mostly, some fishing in the immediate few years of her birth.
+Enjoyed for cruising mostly.
 Always professionally maintained, always thoroughly detailed and surfaces protected with select products.
 Cruise 25-27 knots in real seas with absolute comfort and safety.
 Her condition is superior to all others, ready NOW to cruise and fish offshore, no time delays and expenses required for repairs.
 Schedule your private appointment to see DETERMINATION off site.

 Our Experience Improves Your Experience.
 Get it Right at Al Grover's.

 Draft - max:4 ft 2 in - 1.27 meter

 Dry Weight:28600 lbs

 Cruise Speed:30 MPH

 Fuel Tank:520 gallons - 1 tank(s)